 This paper proposes a decentralized currency, the Global Dollar (GD), designed as an alternative reserve currency for global trade.
 From the perspective of banks and their customers, the GD is just another currency like the US Dollar (USD).
 Customers of banks can transact in GD using the same technologies that they now use to transact in the USD.
 However, no central bank or group of central banks has special powers over the GD.
 Users collectively manage the money supply of the GD via a unique bond auction mechanism.
-We compare the GD to the USD, highlighting its potential advantages, and explore paths for adoption.
+We validate the mechanism using a simple model.
+We compare the GD to the USD, highlighting its potential advantages, and explore strategies for implementation.
 The goal is a robust alternative to centralized global reserve currencies.